 The University of Arizona College of Medicine – Tucson is the cornerstone of the University of Arizona Health Sciences (UAHS).
 The school provides students with an outstanding medical education founded on an institutional commitment to patient care, research, medical knowledge, professionalism, and service.

 The college has been educating talented and dedicated medical students since 1967.
-It is located on the University of Arizona Health Sciences (UAHS), a network of health-related organizations that also includes the College’s attached teaching hospital, Banner – University Medical Center Tucson.
+It is located on the University of Arizona Health Sciences (UAHS) campus that includes a network of health professions colleges and the attached teaching hospital, Banner – University Medical Center Tucson.

 In addition to a four-year MD degree program, the college offers dual-degree MD/PhD, MD/MPH, and MD/MBA programs, three undergraduate degree programs, and master’s and PhD programs.